AdS$_3$ gravity and random CFT: Introduction

 Our route to~\eqref{E:mainResult} is therefore somewhat indirect.
 Our starting point is the first-order formulation of gravity in Lorentzian signature, on the annulus times time.
 The action of gravity in first-order form has a single time derivative, and so is in Hamiltonian form, meaning that in the quantum theory one is integrating over trajectories in a phase space rather than in a configuration space.
 Furthermore, the time components of the gravitational variables act as Lagrange multipliers, enforcing Gauss' Law constraints on the spatial components.
 On the annulus we can solve these constraints exactly, and so we arrive at a constrained system.
 Quantizing the constrained system results in a Hilbert space of gauge-invariant ``wormhole states.''
 We define what we mean by Euclidean quantum gravity by the analytic continuation of this constrained system to imaginary time, and upon compactifying imaginary time, the Euclidean path integral is automatically a trace over this Hilbert space.

-Crucially, the constrained system has more saddles than the unconstrained one.
-In particular we find Euclidean wormholes which are saddle points of the constrained system.
-These wormholes are characterized by a spatial metric and spatial spin connection (since in order to arrive at the constrained system we had to integrate out the time components of the gravitational fields).
-They may be regarded as off-shell configurations of 3d gravity which have to be included in calculating the two torus partition function.
-The reader may regard them as ``constrained instantons.''
+The constrained system does not admit wormhole saddles, but it does have the next best thing.
+There are wormhole configurations which are, in a precise sense, nearly saddle points.
+These configurations are ``constrained instantons'' in the language of~\cite{Affleck:1980mp}: they extremize the action subject to two further constraints, whereby we fix the energy and momentum encoded in the boundary stress tensor.
+These configurations are characterized by a spatial metric and spatial spin connection (since in order to arrive at the constrained system we had to integrate out the time components of the gravitational fields).
+They are the dominant off-shell configurations of 3d gravity which contribute to the $\mathbb{T}^2 \times I$ amplitude.
+See~\cite{cotler2020gravitational} for further discussion on constrained instantons in the context of Einstein gravity.

-Of course we want to do more than find saddles: we want the complete path integral.
+Of course we want to do more than find special field configurations: we want the complete path integral.
 To evaluate it we use the machinery of our earlier work~\cite{Cotler:2018zff}.
-After some simplification, the constrained configurations are characterized by four moduli and four chiral edge modes, two on each boundary.
+After some simplification, the configurations that solve the Gauss Law constraints are characterized by four moduli and four chiral edge modes, two on each boundary.
 These edge modes are, at fixed Euclidean time, reparameterizations of a circle, more precisely elements of the quotient space $\faktor{\text{Diff}(\mathbb{S}^1)}{U(1)}$, and may be thought of as large gauge transformations.
 These fields are weighted by an action, previously studied by Alekseev and Shatashvili in a rather different context in the 80's \cite{Alekseev:1988ce}.
 This action, which we call Alekseev-Shatashvili theory, is a two-dimensional version of the Schwarzian action which weights the large diffeomorphisms of JT gravity.
 The integrals over these Alekseev-Shatashvili modes are one-loop exact, and the ensuing results are stitched together by a moduli space integral.
 The measure on this moduli space is determined by the symplectic structure of the constrained phase space.
 We arrive at the summand of~\eqref{E:mainResult} by performing the moduli space integral.

-The procedure we just described closely mirrors the ``double trumpet'' path integral in JT gravity in~\cite{Saad:2019lba}, in which two Schwarzian path integrals are stiched together by a moduli space integral.
-Here the analogue of the ``trumpet'' in JT gravity is two copies of the Alekseev-Shatashvili model.
+This procedure closely mirrors the construction of the ``double trumpet'' path integral in JT gravity in~\cite{Saad:2019lba}, in which two Schwarzian path integrals are stitched together by a moduli space integral.
+In AdS$_3$, the analogue of the ``trumpet'' in JT gravity is two copies of the Alekseev-Shatashvili model.